whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-developers.md

----
-title: TL;DR for Developers
-meta:
-  - name: description
-    content: For those too busy to read hundreds of pages of text and apply it.
-Choose your TL;DR.
----

 # TL;DR for Developers

 Here we go over various optimizations that can (and should) be made to a site, as well as some tools that can be used.